 4 What you can do and when

-Here's what you can look forward to doing if you join us on NCS.
+Here's what you can look forward to doing if you join in with NCS.

 Adventure and discovery

-- Week 1 - Residential, Monday-Friday, at the outdoor adventure centre 'Adventure Activities' on the Isle of Wight, with activities such as rock climbing, mountain boarding, axe throwing, archery and many more.
+- Week 1 - Residential, Monday-Friday at the outdoor adventure centre 'Adventure Activities', with activities such as rock climbing, mountain boarding, axe throwing, archery and many more.

-- Week 2 - Residential, Monday-Friday, at the halls of the University of Chichester, where you will get a taste of uni-life and living independently.
+- Week 2 - Residential, Monday-Friday at the halls of a university, where you will get a taste of uni-life and living independently.
 This is where you get to let your creativity run wild whilst learning team and life skills, giving you a head start in adult life.